Discovery (law): Criminal disclosure

-Third Party Material
+Third party material

 Third party material is a specific class of material identified by the fact that it originates outside the activity of the criminal inquiry or prosecution.
 Typically, third party material includes mobile device data; CCTV; and medical, therapeutic or local authority records.
 This material may reveal important information to the inquiry which may become evidence in the case.
 Where information from third party sources does not form part of the evidence, it may still need to be disclosed if it meets the disclosure test.

 Access to third party material is governed by the Attorney General's Guidelines on Disclosure.
 These require that third party material must be relevant to a reasonable line of inquiry in order to be obtained.
 As such, third party material should never be accessed speculatively.
 It must always be based on a clear set of pre-existing reasons.

 Access to third party material, especially in rape and serious sexual assault cases (RASSO), has come under heavy criticism from groups representing victims of these crimes.
 They argue that requests for material from victims has become excessive and that 'requests often go far beyond simply seeking contemporaneous records, or records known to contain evidence that relates to the incident: indeed, often records are sought which span many years, and in circumstances where the victim/survivor is not aware of any relevant material existing within the records.'

 The invasive nature of improper or excessive access to third party material has been accepted by the government in the end-to-end rape review, which sets out actions to be taken to reform the approach of the CPS and police to third party material.

 Recent guidance and legal judgments, including the Court of Appeal case of R v Bater-James & Anor [2020] EWCA Crim 790 and the mobile phone extraction report by the Information Commissioner's Office have set out detailed principles for accessing third party material - especially in the case of mobile and digital information.
 These balance the rights to privacy of victims and witnesses with the right to fair trial for defendants.